b3lial/amiga-chunky-planar-example/README.md

 * A planar bitmap is created with a resolution of 20x20 to make sure it contains padding bits for byte alignment.
 * We paint a rectangle into the bitmap
+* The function `PlanarToChunkyAsm()` is invoked to convert the planar bitmap into chunky format
+* The function `ChunkyToPlanarAsm()` is invoked to to convert chunky back to planar
+* The chunky buffer is cleared
-* The function `PlanarToChunkyAsm()` is invoked to create the chunky buffer
+* The function `PlanarToChunkyAsm()` is invoked to convert back into the chunky buffer
 * The chunky buffer content is printed on screen to show it contains a proper rectangle.
+The back and forth conversion is used to make sure both converter functions work properly.